 “Don’t Fret About Debt” is a trading name of Azets Debt Solutions Limited (registration number SC569126).
 Azets Debt Solutions Limited is authorised and regulated by the Financial Conduct Authority for consumer credit activivities (FCA registered number 779455).

 Where we decide how and why personal data is processed, we are a controller.
 Where we process personal data on the explicit written instruction of a customer, we are a processor.
 We may conduct either (or both) of these roles depending upon the nature of our engagement with you.
 If you are a customer this will be defined in your letter of engagement (contract) with us.

 5 How we obtain your personal data

-We only collect such Personal Data that is necessary for us to perform our services and we ask clients only to share such Personal Data as required for that purpose.
-Where we identify that a client has provided us with unnecessary Personal Data, we either return that information to its source or destroy it, considering the client’s preference wherever possible.
+We only collect such personal data that is necessary for us to perform our services and we ask customers only to share such personal data as required for that purpose.
+Where we identify that a customer has provided us with unnecessary personal data, we either return that information to its source or destroy it, considering the customer’s preference wherever possible.

-• If you visit our offices, you may record your details in a visitors’ book or electronic equivalent or we may do that for you.
+- If you visit our offices, you may record your details in a visitors’ book or electronic equivalent or we may do that for you.

 - We may receive unsolicited personal data in the form of a business-to-business referrals.
 We will seek consent before processing such personal data any further.

 6 The personal data that we process about you